markschl/seq_io/README.md

 copying.
 The FASTQ parser does not support multiple sequence / quality lines.

 **Simple example:**
-Reads FASTA sequences from STDIN and writes long enough ones to STDOUT, otherwise prints a message.
+Reads FASTA sequences from STDIN and writes them to STDOUT if long enough.
+Otherwise it prints a message.
+This should be very fast because the sequence is not allocated (`seq_lines()`).
 ```rust
 use seq_io::fasta::{Reader,Record};
 use std::io;